Airbnb-Price-Prediction-with-311-Data/Price-prediction/README.md

     - XgBoost
     - Random Forest
     - K-Nearest Neighbors
-* Results for the K-Nearest Neighbors have not been included due to the large amount of time taken to run it.
+* Results for the K-Nearest Neighbors have not been included due to the large amount of time taken to run it, however the script that was used is present in the models directory.
 * The run_models.py script uses all the modeling techniques on all the feature selection methods that were tried in the previous section.
 * The resultant csv which contains RMSE values for each model for each of the feature selection techniques could be found in the results directory as the "errors.csv".
 * We ran the scripts for each of the models individually to generate a csv per model which gave the RMSE per complaint type, these results were used in the forward selection technique under feature-selection.